- OSV Newsweekly is a national Catholic newspaper that offers news analysis, features and faith pieces to bring Catholic clarity to a complex world.

 - The publisher provides all artwork and photos, but if you have an illustration suggestions, please let us know

-- Normal payment is $200 upon acceptance.
+- Normal payment is $200 at time of printing.
 To receive payment, you must include your full name as it appears on your federal tax return, Social Security number, and current mailing address.
 Please include as well your daytime phone number in case we have questions for you.

 Thanks for your interest in writing for The Catholic Answer.